 Fish of the Republic of Djibouti

 Djibouti has 370 kilometres of coastline and several hundred species of fish populate its territorial waters.
 Josiane and Bernard Lips and Jean-Michel Roux, in their book entitled "The Fishes of Djibouti", described and photographed 520 species of fish.
 Whether you're a scuba diver or a fan of PMT (fins, mask, snorkel), you don't know where to look!

 The Famous Seasonal: The Whale Shark

 To all credit, the imposing whale shark comes to take its winter quarters between November and January, in the waters of the Gulf of Tadjourah.
 This fish, measuring between 4 and 10 metres long on average, finds there plankton, krill and small fish which it feeds on at a rate of one tonne per day!

-Totally harmless to humans, and moving slowly sometimes close to the surface, it is easy to move with him, for this mask and snorkels are sufficient.
-To discover it, remember to book during the season, which runs from mid-November to the end of January!
+Totally harmless to humans, and moving slowly sometimes near the surface, it is easy to evolve with it, for that mask and snorkel are sufficient.
+To discover it, think of booking during the season, which runs from mid-November to the end of January!
 We offer several circuits including its discovery: the Beaches and Campsites circuitfor example !

 Rich marine fauna between corals, clown possoins, turtles and dolphins ...